MaryamEbr/CSC2511_A2/README.md

 # Neural-Machine-Translation-French-English

-This repository contains the code for a computer assignment for Natural Language Computing course (CSC401/2511, Winter 2022, UofT)
+This repository contains codes for a computer assignment for Natural Language Computing course (CSC401/2511, Winter 2022, UofT)

-This project is about Neural Machine Translation (English to French).
+The project is about Neural Machine Translation (English to French).
 We implemented a simple seq2seq model, without attention, with single-headed attention, and with multi-headed attention.
 Then trained the models with teacher forcing and decoded them using beam search.
 The quality of translation results is evaluated with BLEU Score.
 The codes are in PyTorch.